 Assuming that a buyer acceptable to the FTC can be found, MGC should have a high degree of confidence that the FTC will permit the MGC/Bell transaction to close without litigation, although the timing of the closing will depend on how quickly an acceptable buyer can be found and then vetted by the FTC.
 Given the high inquiry and substantive risk in this transaction, MGC may wish to begin a search for a buyer at an early stage.
-Indeed, proposing to divest the Bell Macon plant early in the review may eliminate-or at least truncate-the second request investigation.34
+Indeed, proposing to divest the Bell Macon plant early in the review may eliminate-or at least truncate-the second request investigation.

 Finally, MGC's willingness to extend the ABI Jacksonville supply, which will expire on December 31, 2021, at current terms for another six years to December 31, 2027, will not mitigate either the substantive risk or the relief risk.
 First, the agencies have consistently demanded divestitures to resolve horizontal mergers concerns and have not accepted behavioral relief.
 Second, with the declining demand for beer bottles, it is at least possible that ABI Jacksonville would be able to negotiate an even lower price on the contract beginning January 1, 2022, than it has in the current contract and an extension of the current contract at current terms would not provide for a lower price.
-Third, once the extended contract expired, all of the concerns about the anticompetitive effect of the merger concerning ABI Jacksonville would reemerge, especially since there is nothing in the likely trajectory of the beer bottle industry provide the excess capacity necessary to bid for the ABI Jacksonville brewery.
-Fourth, although more appropriate for the next section on the contract provisions, Bell, recognizing that if the divestiture of a portion of the Macon plant was not acceptable to the FTC, a HOHW provision that only required a partial divestiture effectively would convert the purchase agreement into a purchase option for MGC, would never accept it.
+Third, once the extended contract expired, all of the concerns about the anticompetitive effect of the merger concerning ABI Jacksonville would reemerge, especially since there is nothing in the likely trajectory of the beer bottle industry (such as the construction of a new beer bottle plant in the Southeast) that would materially change the competitive dynamics six years hence from where they are today.

+plant was not acceptable to the FTC, a HOHW provision that only required a partial divestiture effectively would convert the purchase agreement into a purchase option for MGC, would never accept it.
 Unless MGC acceded to a complete divestiture of the Macon plant, we should expect Bell to terminate the negotiations and walk away.